 - Clear the cache of your browser frequently

 The Final Words

-It is never an exciting thing to receive the error DNS_probe_finished_no_internet error and especially in this current world where connection is very important.
-This is a technical problem which must be solved.
+It is never an exciting thing to receive the error DNS_probe_finished_no_internet error and especially in this current world where the connection is very important.
+This is a technical problem that must be solved.